martinbuberl/VersionTasks/README.md

 &lt;/Target&gt;
 --&gt;</code></pre>

 - Edit this section to the below code.
 Note that we added the import `VersionTasks.targets`, uncommented the `BeforeBuild` target and added the `HgVersionFile` task to be executed before build.
-Change this task appropriate  to `HgVersionFile` or `TfsVersionFile` if your repository is not using Git as source control system:
+Change this task appropriately  to `HgVersionFile` or `TfsVersionFile` if your repository is not using Git as source control system:

 <pre><code>&lt;Import Project="..\packages\VersionTasks.*\tools\VersionTasks.targets" /&gt;
 &lt;Target Name="BeforeBuild"&gt;